numberoverzero/bloop/docs/user/models.rst

         referrer = Column(String, hash_key=True)
         version = Column(Integer, range_key=True)

-By default values will be stored in DynamoDB under the name of the column in the model definition (its ``model_name``).
+By default values will be stored in DynamoDB under the name of the column in the model definition (its ``name``).
 If you want to conserve read and write units, you can use shorter names for attributes in DynamoDB (attribute names are counted against your provisioned throughput).
 Like the ``table_name`` in Meta, the optional ``name`` parameter lets you use descriptive model names without binding you to those names in DynamoDB.
 This is also convenient when